 To minimise the production of waste To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + This policy specifies criteria relating to the main site allocation in the plan.
 It will only lead to development in line with Core Strategy Policies.
-N/A Overall commentary and any cumulative effects This policy specifies criteria relating to the main site allocation in the plan in line with proportional growth targets.
+N/A Overall commentary and any cumulative effects targets.
+Thei change at this and be deper regard to env This policy specifies criteria relating to the main site allocation in the plan in line with proportional growth targets.
 There environmental factors could be noted as an unknown cumulative effect or one that is unlikely to change at this point in time, however these would be likely to be addressed at a more detailed planning stage and be dependent on the type of development.
 The site will be supported by associated strategic policy LD4 in regard to environmental and heritage factors, SD3 in terms of sustainable water management and SS7 regarding climate change specifically in those impacts that are currently unknown.